 Visit the only national park dedicated to the performing arts.
 Although the summer-only performances cost money, you won’t have to pay a dime to hear the songbirds of nature.
-Hike the Wolf Trap Trail to explore park woodlands and wetlands and discover dozens of species of birds regaling you with their own special song.
+Hike the Wolf Trap Track Trail to explore park woodlands and wetlands and discover dozens of species of birds regaling you with their own special song.

 West Virginia: Chesapeake & Ohio Canal National Historical Park